IlyaMatsuev/Apex-ChatBot-Hub/README.md

 ## Documentation

-For more detailed information about the content of the repository and the package, please visit the [docs folder](docs).
+For more detailed information about the content of the repository and the package, please visit the [documentation page](https://ilyamatsuev.github.io/Apex-ChatBot-Hub/).

 ## Questions